 Where should your kids keep all the money they've made?

 If your child is aged 6 to 18, their earnings can go into a GoHenry account.
-Then with a GoHenry prepaid debit card, they can spend their earnings online, in-store or withdraw cash from ATMs.
-If they are over 13, they can also use it wherever Apple Pay is accepted.
+Then, with a GoHenry prepaid debit card, they can spend their earnings online, in-store or withdraw cash from ATMs..
 As their parent, you can set up regular transfers or make one-off payments to their account.
 And thanks to Giftlinks, other people can also top up their GoHenry prepaid debit card account.
 It's easy to set up a GoHenry account.

-While your kids might not be old enough to get a proper job just yet, there are still many ways they can earn some money.
+While your kids might not be old enough to get a proper job, there are still many ways to earn money.
 With some creative thinking and hard work, they can find the perfect way to make money as a kid that they'll also enjoy.

 Related articles: